temporalio/cli/README.md

 `./tctl` for help on top level commands and global options
 `./tctl namespace` for help on namespace operations
 `./tctl workflow` for help on workflow operations
-`./tctl taskqueue` for help on tasklist operations
+`./tctl task-queue` for help on tasklist operations
 (`./tctl help`, `./tctl help [namespace|workflow]` will also print help messages)

 **Note:** Make sure you have a Temporal server running before using the CLI.